 Organizing Letter of Intent of the Agricultural Data Coordination Consortium (Ag DCC) – Work in Progress

-Organizing Letter of Intent of the “Know your Food, Know your Farmer” Agricultural Data Coordination Consortium (Ag DCC) – Work in Progress
+Thursday, October 1, 2009 at 10:54AM Organizing Letter of Intent of the “Know your Food, Know your Farmer” Agricultural Data Coordination Consortium (Ag DCC) – Work in Progress

 WHEREAS, today’s numerous agricultural and food supply chains are being called on more and more to provide two products.
 One, the traditional plant, animal, processed food or other commodity.
 And, two, authenticated, traceable data products identifying the source, age, and processes applied to the traditional commodity.
 While agricultural and food supply chains have been highly efficient in providing traditional commodity products foods, they face numerous technological and sociological challenges in effectively providing authenticated, traceable data products.
 There is a disconnect between the local farmer and consumers; there is too much distance between the average American and their farmer.